 Your Articles of Incorporation is the most important document your company will submit.
 To start, you’ll need to decide who will act as your company’s incorporator.
 The incorporator is the person required to sign all the initial documents to set up your corporation.
 This can you or someone you authorize to act on your behalf, like an attorney.

 You can file this document online or mail your paperwork to the Illinois Secretary of State.
-The standard filing fee is $150.
+There is a filing fee for this.
 Payments can be made online, by cashier’s check, certified check, or money order.
 Checks should be payable to the Illinois Secretary of State.
-Expedited filings can be submitted in person in Chicago for a fee of $250.
+Expedited filings can be submitted in person in Chicago for an additional fee.

 Once your paperwork is approved, your PC officially exists!
 But there’s much more to handle before this process is done.
 Illinois requires all companies to keep a permanent record of every company decision and all important documents.
 This record can be kept physically or digitally, but it must be safely stored to prevent loss or tampering to help your business stay in compliance.

-Designate an Illinois professional corporation board of directors
+Step 5: Designate an Illinois PC board of directors

 The next task is to select the initial director(s) of your PC.
 Whoever is chosen, these appointments must be recorded for the corporate record as an Incorporator’s Statement that shows the names and addresses of each individual.